-Many of us will already recognise the big red smile on the Henry Hoover.
+Many of us will already recognise the big red smile on the Henry vacuum cleaner.
 This technological staple has been a must-have in all offices, schools, hospitals, and homes since its invention back in 1970.
 Since then, this loveable vacuum cleaner has become iconic, synonymous in style and up there with the likes of the Volkswagen, Mini Van and Andy Warhol prints.

 Given that we all know, love, and rely on the Henry vacuum cleaner, he barely needs any introduction.
 However, not everyone can identify the members of Henry’s more extended family.
-The range incorporates more than just a friendly smile and a nostalgic red childhood hoover.
+The range incorporates more than just a friendly smile and a nostalgic red childhood vacuum.
 No, it also includes all of his cousins, his sister, and some of his uncles, too.

 The Henry Family – A Quick Overview